PrivateSky/acl-magic/README.md

 ###Create a concern
   acl.createConcern(concernName, persistence, exceptionalRulesFunction, postCheckFunction)

- Please take an look in tests for how to use it.
+ Please take an look in tests for how to use it (https://github.com/salboaie/acl-magic/blob/master/test/aclTest.js).

 ###Add parent node for a resources